Solving the skills gap for economic recovery

 The UK economy is suffering from a significant skills gap.
 Automation and digitalisation, accelerated by the pandemic, have brought this issue into sharp relief.

 2021 needs to be a year of economic recovery.
-To support that, it’s essential to have a clear idea of the shortcomings in the existing talent pool to fill vacant jobs, and the roles which will see high demand in the coming years.
-So informed, we will be better equipped to determine the best way to support jobseekers to reskill, upskill and move into secure jobs, and to once again nourish growth and innovation in our economy.
+To support that, it’s essential to have a clear idea of the shortcomings in the existing talent pool to fill vacant jobs.
+It’s also important to be aware of the roles which will see high demand in the coming years.
+So informed, we will be better equipped to determine the best way to support jobseekers to reskill, upskill and move into secure jobs.
+Doing so will allow us to once again nourish growth and innovation in our economy.

 Areas of growth in the job market

 Frequent periods of lockdown and restrictions imposed to control the spread of coronavirus have made themselves felt in the labour market.
-There has been a dramatic decline in particular areas of industry, notably travel and hospitality, as businesses have had to – in some cases permanently – close their doors.
-Alongside roles in those sectors, the demand for workers in other positions centred on human interaction such as receptionists, office managers, retail staff and events coordinators, has also significantly dropped, leaving large numbers of people unemployed.
+There has been a dramatic decline in particular areas of industry, notably travel and hospitality.
+Businesses have had to – in some cases permanently – close their doors.
+Alongside roles in those sectors, the demand for workers in other positions centred on human interaction such as receptionists, office managers, retail staff and events coordinators, has also significantly dropped.
+This has left large numbers of people unemployed.

 The digital skills gap

 The rise in demand for professionals with specialist technical capability has been met with a gap in the talent pool.
 The digital skills gap is defined as the difference between employees with the required digital skills and the number of such employees needed for businesses to grow and innovate.
 And this skills gap is stark.